androiddevnotesforks/resources-of-learning/_cs-software-development-and-engineering.md

 - [Istio Documentation](https://istio.io/latest/docs/)
 - Istio: Up and Running: Using a Service Mesh to Connect, Secure, Control, and Observe (2019) by Lee Calcote, Zack Butcher
-- Istio in Action (2022) by Christian E. Posta (Author), Rinor Maloku
+- Istio in Action (2022) by Christian E. Posta, Rinor Maloku
+- Practical Istio: Learn Istio Service Mesh, Microservices, and Cloud-Native Architecture for Optimal Performance (2025) by Prashanth Josyula, Karanbir Singh, Anupam Mehta
 - Bootstrapping Service Mesh Implementations with Istio: Build reliable, scalable, and secure microservices on Kubernetes with Service Mesh (2023) by Anand Rai
 - Getting Started with Istio Service Mesh: Manage Microservices in Kubernetes (2019) by Rahul Sharma and Avinash Singh